bluething/learnsaas/README.md

 2. Multi Tenant SaaS
 3. URL-based SaaS.
 It uses a single database and domain.

+When designing multi-tenant applications, we should consider:
+1. The number of tenants and their isolation.
+Isolation types is siloed, pool, and bridge.
+2. Policy management mechanisms.
+   For example available features, performance, limitations and SLAs (Service Level Agreements)

-What stack technology do we need to think about?
+## What stack technology do we need to think about?

 1. Programming language.
 2. Cloud provider.
 3. Monolithic, microservices, or serverless ecosystem.